Why should we review classroom procedures after break?

 - How can students help to keep the classroom clean?

-This is the perfect time of the year to take the time to consider ways to improve and streamline classroom procedures in the classroom?
+This is the perfect time of the year to take the time to consider ways to improve and streamline classroom procedures?
 If upon reflection you feel like you are wasting a lot of time cleaning, consider (and brainstorm with students) how you may be able to make classroom processes more efficient or ‘user friendly’.
 Consider if any procedures will need to change with the change of seasons, and take the time to make sure students are aware of the changes and (more importantly) why the changes are in place.

 Once you’ve identified the classroom procedures that you want to review, we suggest using one of the games introduced in the blog post “Seven Classroom Procedure Games your Students Will Love” to reinforce those procedures with students.